tekton-autogov/nodejs-example/README.md

 WARNING: The configuration in this section secures the example namespace by requiring valid signatures on images.
 Some example pipelines do not sign the images so images built by those pipelines they will stop working.
 You can always revert the configuration as described below to make them work again.

 1. Gereate a key pair for signing images with cosign
+ - The command will generate the key pair and create a kubernetes secret named "cosign" for you in the "pipelines" namespace.
- - `cosign generate-key-pair k8s//nodejs-example/cosign`
+ - `cosign generate-key-pair k8s://pipelines/cosign`
- - Do not enter a password.
-Hit enter twice when prompted for the password.
+ - Enter a password for the private key and then enter the same password again to confirm
 2. Configure ACS to verify signatures using the pipeline's public key
   - Get the key with `oc get secret cosign -o jsonpath='{.data.cosign\.pub}' | base64 -d`.
 The command output should start with "BEGIN PUBLIC KEY".
   - Browse to the ACS Central web console.
 You can get the URL with `echo "https://$(oc get route nodejs-example -n nodejs-example -o jsonpath='{.spec.host}')/"`